HYU-AILAB/ai-seminar/03. An Image Is Worth 16X16 Words:Transformers For Image Recognition At Scale/README.md

 ﻿# Title
-- AN IMAGE IS WORTH 16X16 WORDS:TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE
+- An Image Is Worth 16X16 Words:Transformers For Image Recognition At Scale

 ## Paper